qperfect-io/mimiqcircuits-python/docs/getting_started.rst

-If you plan to use visualization functionality or work with Jupyter notebooks, it is recommended to install the MIMIQ Visual package, which contain the extra support for visualization:
+If you plan to use visualization functionality or work with Jupyter notebooks, it is recommended to install the extra support for visualization:

 .. code:: shell

-    pip3 install "mimiqvisual @ git+https://github.com/qperfect-io/mimiqvisual-python.git"
+    pip3 install "mimiqcircuits[visualization] @ git+https://github.com/qperfect-io/mimiqcircuits-python.git"

 .. warning::